robertwahler/repo_manager/README.markdown

 Setup git copy-merge
 --------------------
-When we merge future basic_gem changes to our new gem, we want to always ignore some upstream documentation file changes.
+When we merge future basic_app changes to our new gem, we want to always ignore some upstream documentation file changes.

 Set the merge type for the files we want to ignore in .git/info/attributes.
 You